fencsik/ProbeTrack/00readme.txt

   SOAs of 0, 40, 80, and 160 ms (didn't work; need longer SOA)
 * probetrack6b: replicates probetrack4 with more trials per cell and SOAs of 0, 40, 80, and 1280 ms
+* probetrack7: replicates probetrack6b with only set sizes 3 and 4;
+  run by CSUEB Psych 3100 in 2008-4

 * shifttrack2: compare tracking performance across no-disappearance, shift 0, and shift 1 conditions, with movement speeds of 6 and 10